dialogflow/dialogflow-java-client-v2/samples/README.md

 DialogFlow API Detect Intent sample with audio files.
 Returns the result of detect intent with an audio file as input.

+Note: Execute the following commands in order to yield reasonable outputs.
 ```
 mvn exec:java -DDetectIntentAudioBookARoom
 ```